Egor-Skriptunoff/pure_lua_alert/README.md

 alert_blue ("This window is blue") alert_blue ("This window is yellow", nil, "/yellow")
 ```
-###### Working with configurations.
+##### Working with configurations.
 Example #4:
 How to create function that accepts Windows ANSI strings instead of UTF-8 strings (only for Windows):
 ```lua
 local alert = require("alert")(nil, {use_windows_native_encoding = true})
 alert("This is win1252 string.\nEuro sign: \128")
 ```
-### Which OS versions are supported
+### OS versions
 * Windows:
  XP and higher versions are supported
 * MacOSX:
  tested on Mountain Lion and higher versions
 * Cygwin:
  tested on 2.5.1
 * Linux:
  should work on all desktop Linux distributions
 * Other *nices:
  not tested, but I hope it should work (bugreports are welcome)

 ### Installation
    Just copy "alert.lua" to folder where Lua modules are stored on your machine.

 ### Known problems:
 * Symbol width on Windows with Multi-Byte-Character-Set locales (such as CJK).
-   Currently, "alert()" is unable to distinguish between full-width and half-width characters in CMD.EXE console output.
+   Currently, `alert()` is unable to distinguish between full-width and half-width characters in CMD.EXE console output.
    So, "geometry beautifier" may give wrong text layout and/or incorrect window dimensions.
    Bugreports with screenshots are welcome.
    Is there exist a rule (applicable to all existing MBCS Windows encodings) to determine width of symbol on CMD.EXE screen?